ProAccess/HOACompetenceProject/HOA-COMPETENCE-Incentive-Program.md

 encouraging an applicant to review any material about which he or she may be uncertain.
 A failed exam may be taken over until successful.

-### Example credits earning scenarios
+### <span style="font-style:normal; font-weight:normal; font-size:.5em; "> 5.4.3</span>&nbsp;&nbsp;Example credits earning scenarios

 The following include examples of how one may accumulate the required 8 credits to maintain certification for a 4-year certification period.

 - Attending 4, 1-hour sessions at each of 2 annual CAI or ECHO
   conferences.

--   Attending 4, 1-hour sessions at 1 annual CAI or ECHO conference,
+- Attending 4, 1-hour sessions at 1 annual CAI or ECHO conference, plus
-    plus reading and successfully completing online exams for 4, 1,000-word articles.
+  reading and successfully completing online exams for 4, 1,000-word articles.

 - Taking an online 4,000-word course with exams, plus reading and successfully completing online exams for 4, 1,000-word articles.

 - Reading and completing online exams for 4, 1,000-word articles plus reading and successfully completing online exams for 2, 2,000-word articles.

 - …any other combination of activities in Table 1 may be employed to attain the minimum credits.

 Credits in excess of those required for certification are laudable but cannot be applied to certification in *subsequent* periods inasmuch as